-But the Earls of the Great ArmyLay like a long half moon,Ten poles before their palisades,With wide-winged helms and runicbladesRed giants of an age of raids,In the thornland ofEthandune.
+But the Earls of the Great Army Lay like a long half moon, Ten poles before their palisades, With wide-winged helms and runic blades Red giants of an age of raids, In the thornland of Ethandune.

-Midmost the saddles rose and swayed,

-manes,And a stir of horses'manes,Where Guthrum and a few rode high
+Midmost the saddles rose and swayed, And a stir of horses' manes, Where Guthrum and a few rode high On horses seized in victory; But Ogier went on foot to die, In the old way of the Danes.

-in victory;On horses seized

-In the old way of the

-Danes.

-Far to the King's left Elf the bardLed on the eastern wingWith songs and spells that change the blood;And on the King's rightHarold stood,The kinsman of the King.
+Far to the King's left Elf the bard Led on the eastern wing With songs and spells that change the blood; And on the King's right Harold stood, The kinsman of the King.